Celebrate Every Win— And Put Your Impostor In Her Place!

 Celebration, you see, is the key to resetting your neurochemistry.
 It constitutes as the second part of the definition for confidence.
 Celebration, or recognition of your efforts, is the trigger that allows you to spring into action for future opportunities.
 It affords you the courage to stretch out of your comfort zone, and try again, no matter the circumstance.

-Consider this: Each time you arrive at a client site on-time and give yourself a silent “rock on”, your brain releases little hits of oxytocin, dopamine and endorphins.
-Neurochemically, this leaves you feeling a greater sense of connection, comfort, focus, attention and security.
+Consider this: Each time you arrive at a client site on-time and give yourself a silent “rock on”, your brain releases little hits of oxytocin, dopamine, serotonin and endorphins.
+Neurochemically, these leave you feeling a greater sense of connection, comfort, focus, attention and security.
 All of these tiny acknowledgements help retrain that brain from running right towards your instinctual negativity bias, and continues to deeply carve out the neuropathway towards appreciation.

-The fascinating thing about these tiny celebrations is that your brain doesn’t know the difference between arriving at a prospect meeting on-time and converting that prospect to a client, since the same hit of oxytocin and dopamine is received.
-The not-so-special part is that oxytocin remains in the body for about 5 hours, while cortisol— the stress hormone, hangs out more than 5 times longer.
+The fascinating thing about these tiny celebrations is that your brain doesn’t know the difference between arriving at a prospect meeting on-time and converting that prospect to a client, since the same cocktail of neurotransmitters is received.
+The not-so-special part is that, for example, oxytocin remains in the body for about 5 hours, while cortisol— the stress hormone, hangs out more than 5 times longer.
 We desperately need the celebrations!

 While celebration is vital, it’s not the sole nutrient of the spirit.
 More tools are needed to release perfectionism and the impostor syndrome from our lives.
 One example is the ever-elusive self-care and the inclination to neglect ourselves.
 We want to be there for others, and in the process, we don’t believe we deserve or have time to do what’s best for our own well-being.